step-security/secure-repo/README.md

 #### How does Secure-Workflows fix this issue?

-Secure-Workflows automates the process of getting the commit SHA for each mutable Action version or Docker image tag.
-It does this by using GitHub and Docker registry APIs.
+- Secure-Workflows automates the process of getting the commit SHA for each mutable Action version or Docker image tag
+- It does this by using GitHub and Docker registry APIs

-### 3. Harden-Runner GitHub Action is added to each job
+### 3. Add Harden-Runner GitHub Action to each job

 #### Why is this needed?